A warm welcome to all LISF parents, both current and prospective.

 Coordinate with parents to develop specialized tasks aimed to improve the students’ experience at school

-Held twice a year, the Parent’s Evening is a formal meeting that gives parents an opportunity to meet with teachers.
+Held twice a year, the Parent’s Meeting is a formal meeting that gives parents an opportunity to meet with teachers.

 Parents are requested to contact the school receptionist to book an appointment.

 The information contained in this document is intended to supplement that already found in the school brochure.
 Should the need arise for clarification on any matters contact the school on Tel.
-03-7810044 for KGs and grades 1 to 5 building, and 03-7810444 for grades 6 to 12 building.
+03-7810044.

 Parents should collect their children on time at the end of the school day.
-Should the parent anticipate that for any reason he will be late in collecting his child, he will be requested to inform the school administration.
+Should you anticipate that for any reason you will be late in collecting your child, you are kindly requested to inform the school administration.
+Please refer to the school’s communication channels document.

 NOTE: The School DOES NOT accept responsibility for children outside of the hours stipulated above.
 It is entirely the parents’ responsibility to make suitable arrangements to ensure the pickup of their children on time.